typora/support.typora.io/_posts/2016-09-26-About Themes.md

 Typora uses CSS to style all contents, each theme under `theme` menu is one `.css` file under "Typora's theme folder".
 So, briefly speaking, you could add/modify themes by adding/modifying corresponding css files under "Typora's theme folder".

+## Naming Rule

+File naming rule for theme css: Do not use capitalized letters, and nonalphabet characters except `-`.
+Then please replace whitespace with `-`, and Typora will convert them to readable label in menu item.
+For example, for `my-first-typora-theme.css`, Typora will put an menu item “My First Typora Theme” under “Themes” menu.

 ## Get Typora Themes

 We have an official website [Typora Theme Gallery](http://theme.typora.io) for designers/developers to share their custom themes with others.
 You can download themes from there.